 Thurgood Marshall, Jr reads Article V at People For the American Way Foundation's 2009 Inaugural Reading of the Constitution at the Newseum in Washington, DC.
 The event was held on January 18, 2009.

-The Eleventh Amendment and the Nature of the Union discusses reasons for drafting the Constitution rather than amending the , and the need for the and the .
+The Eleventh Amendment and the Nature of the Union discusses reasons for drafting the Constitution rather than amending the Articles of Confederation, and the need for the Bill of Rights and the 11th Amendment.
 Download the article here.